How classic car-friendly is your state?

 Total Grade: 560

-Rhode Island gets a decent numerical grade, mostly because of its relaxed Antique Vehicle requirements.
+Rhode Island gets a high numerical grade, mostly because of its relaxed Antique Vehicle requirements.
 If the vehicle is 25 years old or older, you can register it as an antique and skate on the state’s safety inspection requirements.
-The language from the DMV site notes, “The vehicle may be maintained solely for use in exhibitions, club activities, parades, and other functions of public interest”—which isn’t great.
+However, if you do get it inspected, you can use it as a regular vehicle.
+If you don’t, the language from the DMV site notes: “The vehicle may be maintained solely for use in exhibitions, club activities, parades and other functions of public interest,” which isn’t great.

-However, the very next sentence says, “The vehicle may also be used for limited enjoyment and purposes other than the previously mentioned activities but may not be used primarily for the transportation of passengers or goods over any public highway.”
-Which means, as long as you’re not using it as a limousine or cargo vehicle, you should be fine.
-David Dennis has a warning, though.
-“If you have a car that’s 25 years old but isn’t considered a ‘classic’ [think Honda CRX or any average car from 1994], the police generally don’t know the actual rules and it can be a pain.
-I haven’t been targeted specifically, but I have a friend who regularly has arguments with officers who are trying to ticket him unlawfully, despite the folder of information he carries with him at all times.”
+This means as long as you’re not using it as a limousine or a cargo vehicle, you should be fine, although David Dennis does have a warning.
+“If you have a car that is 25 years old, but isn’t considered a ‘classic’ (think Honda CRX, or any average car from 1994), the police generally don’t know the actual rules and it can be a pain.
+I haven’t been targeted specifically, but have friends who regularly have arguments with officers trying to ticket him unlawfully despite the folder of information he carries with him at all times to show them.”

 The Ocean State also assesses a labyrinthine excise tax every year.
-Good luck figuring out how to determine how much you owe, because we failed algebra, and you’ll definitely need some skills.
-Seriously, the equations are absurd.
+Good luck figuring out how to determine how much you owe.
+If you can read this and make any sense of it, we’d suggest getting an advanced math degree because you’ve earned it.

 36. North Carolina